 For further information, explore www.grove.com.

-Gardening, cognitive psychology, writing, kayaking, meditation, traveling, poetry, journaling, piano playing, playing with my grandchildren, vision questing, epistemology, symbolic philosophy, futures research, deep dialogue, community supported agriculture, complexity theory, cooking and talking with my life-love Susan.
+Piano, gardening, cognitive psychology, writing, kayaking, meditation, traveling, poetry, journaling, playing with my grandchildren, vision questing, epistemology, symbolic philosophy, futures research, deep dialogue, community supported agriculture, complexity theory, cooking and talking with my life-love Susan.